victorteokw/noenv/README.md

 If `NODE_ENV` is not present, noenv tries to find a default configuration file first.
 If it's found, then it's loaded and `NODE_ENV` is automatically set to the found file's name.
 If a default configuration file is not found, noenv tries to load a development configuration file.
 If it's still not found, noenv tries to load any file that can be loaded.

 This behavior is the behavior that you always want.
 And it doesn't require you to write even a line of code.

+Noenv will never merge your config data.
+It's error-prone and hard to understand when strange behavior happens.
+You should define how your config should look like and make every config file the same format.

 ## Naming Convention